Healthy Homes Assessment St Leonards

 Insulation St Leonards

-Underfloor and ceiling insulation is required to all rental homes as of July 1st, 2019.
-All landlords and property managers should ensure that the insulation is in line with the new standard.
-In some cases, existing ceiling insulation or insulation in the subfloor space may need to be replaced or replaced.
+Ceiling and underfloor insulation is required for all rent houses since 1 July 2019.
+Property managers and landlords must ensure that the insulation is in line with standards that are in line with the latest standard.
+In some cases, current ceiling insulation, or the insulation of the sub floor space might need to be replaced or replaced.

-A properly insulated home can reduce condensation, and decrease the risk of dampness and mould, and also makes an easier task to the household to retain warmth.
+A well-insulated property can reduce condensation, and decrease the risk of dampness and mould, and it will make an easier task for the house to keep warmth.

-The "R" signifies thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" signifies thermal resistance, and is a measure of how well insulation resists heat flow.
+The more high the R-value, more efficient the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3